 34 injured people remain in Ōtautahil Hospital, while one child was moved to a dedicated children’s hospital in Tāmaki (Auckland) and 12 are critical in intensive care. Ōtautahi has around 400.000 inhabitants, among them a small Muslim community of partly Turkish heritage.

-Facebook said it also globally removed 1.5 million copies of the video of the New Zealand mosque attack in the first 24 hours after the massacre. „Police alerted us to a video on Facebook shortly after the livestream commenced and we quickly removed both the shooter’s Facebook and Instagram accounts and the video.
-We’re also removing any praise or support for the crime and the shooter or shooters as soon as we’re aware“, Facebook wrote in a statement on Twitter.
+The company said it also globally removed 1.5 million copies of the video of the New Zealand mosque attack in the first 24 hours after the massacre. „Police alerted us to a video … shortly after the livestream commenced and we quickly removed both the shooter’s … accounts and the video.
+We’re also removing any praise or support for the crime and the shooter or shooters as soon as we’re aware“, the company said in a statement.

 Police Commissioner Mike Bush said Tarrant was apprehended 36 minutes after police were alerted and he was the only person charged in connection with the shootings.
 On March 16, Tarrant was charged with murder at Ōtautahi District Court.
 At court he flashed the white power hand gesture „okay“ in front of District Court Judge Paul Kellar.